thierrydamiba/buildware-ai/README.md

 # Buildware

-Buildware helps you ship code faster with AI.
+Buildware helps you ship code faster with AI..

 Build a code instruction system, give it an issue, and get an AI-generated PR!